-By: Abhi Sharma, VP of Product
+By: Abhi Sharma, Chief Product Officer

 I’ve spent a lot of time on the road recently meeting with our clients at IU Health, Northwestern Medicine, LifePoint Health, Piedmont, and more.
 Throughout all of my conversations with the executive teams of each health system, there was one thing that they all understood across the board - just how challenging it is to deliver a world-class consumer experience in the healthcare industry.